zenwalk/feralfilehosting/Feral Wiki/SFTP and FTP/Text editing/readme.md

 Why is this useful?

+1: It will preserve the EOL or End Of Line of the original document which is important.

-1: It will allow you to download, edit/create and upload text files in an easy way and not as separate actions.
+2: It will allow you to download, edit/create and upload text files in an easy way and not as separate actions.

-2: We can use a good text editor such as [Notepad ++](http://notepad-plus-plus.org/) or [Sublime2](http://www.sublimetext.com/2) with our setting requirements.
+3: We can use a good text editor such as [Notepad ++](http://notepad-plus-plus.org/) or [Sublime2](http://www.sublimetext.com/2) with our setting requirements.

 So get Notepad ++ and install it. - [http://notepad-plus-plus.org/](http://notepad-plus-plus.org/)